 "Yeah, you're probably right."
 This time she grabbed his hand, and laid her head on his shoulder as they walked along, going about a hundred feet until the tree was out of sight.
 He stopped and pulled Darci so close their hearts were beating in unison.

 "I want to apologize for the way I've been acting lately.
 I know I've been a real jerk, ignoring you and flirting with other girls.
-I've been a bachelor for a while, playing the field, and I guess I got scared."
+I've been single quite a while, playing the field, and I guess I got scared."

 She swallowed, but kept staring into this eyes.
 "Scared?
 Of what?"